Code-Institute-Submissions/battleship-blast/README.md

 * Initial page loads properly.
-* Player name form is loaded properly and the text input is required to submit the form and play the game.
+* Player name input is loaded properly and the valid input is required to move forward.
 * handlePlayerName() function works correctly, and takes the player name placing it under the players Rock,Paper,Scissors image on display during the rounds.
 * All images load properly and are fully visible to the user.
 * Nav bar is always visible and footer is fixed always displayed at the bottom of the screen and fully visible.